Tie-breaking in self interest cumulative subtraction games: Discussion and related work

+In classical combinatorial games, such as the normal-play convention, any indifference between options implies indifference for both players; perfect information induces unique optimal outcomes.
+By contrast, our self-interest model can produce local indifferences with discrepancies in the result for the other player.
+And thus, the choice of tie-breaking mechanism becomes essential in any pure subgame-perfect equilibrium (PSPE) computation.
+Our interest in staying close to combinatorial game theory lies in studying the deterministic backwards-induction algorithms induced by specific choices of deterministic tie-breaking mechanisms.

-We resolve this by assigning each player a deterministic tie-breaking identity---\emph{friendly} or \emph{antagonistic}---applied uniformly throughout the game tree.
-One may likewise impose a deterministic \emph{max/min} (greedy/sacrifice) choice.
-This allows backward induction to proceed unambiguously, but raises subtle philosophical and computational issues.
-While the legal move set is simple and local (e.g., subtract $3$ or $5$), the choice between friendly versus antagonistic (or greedy vs.\ sacrificial) tie-breaking can depend on the entire continuation, and hence requires full recursive evaluation.
-In this sense, a tie-breaking rule is both a behavioral commitment and a computational burden.
-In line with combinatorial game theory tradition, we assume perfect players capable of such reasoning.
-(In a purely recreational setting, a self-interest subtraction game should of course be played without any such commitment.)
+Our approach has been to assign each player a deterministic tie-breaking identity, \emph{friendly} or \emph{antagonistic}, applied uniformly throughout the game tree.
+One may likewise impose a deterministic max/min (greedy/sacrifice) choice.
+For example, if $S=\{3,5\}$, then a greedy deterministic tie-breaking rule would be to always choose $5$ in case of indifference.
+This would allow backward induction to proceed unambiguously.
+Such a tie-breaking rule may seem simpler; however, the question of whether there is indifference between the options still requires a complete backward induction computation.
+The choice between friendly versus antagonistic (or greedy vs. sacrificial) tie-breaking depends on the entire continuation and hence requires full recursive evaluation.
+In this sense, either tie-breaking rule is both a behavioral commitment and a computational burden.
+In line with the tradition of combinatorial game theory, we assume perfect players capable of such reasoning.
+In a purely recreational setting, any self-interest subtraction game should, of course, be played without any such commitment.

+This perspective contrasts with many settings in economics, AI, and multi-agent systems, where tie-breaking rules are imposed exogenously, sometimes randomized to ensure fairness, or fixed for predictability or efficiency.

+For instance, in a standard auction or matching model, if two agents submit identical bids or preferences, the model typically resolves the tie by randomization or by a fixed priority order specified in advance; the agents themselves do not control this rule, and it is not typically intended to affect the strategic structure beyond selecting one outcome among otherwise equivalent ones.
+Similarly, in many planning or learning algorithms, when multiple actions have equal value estimates, a fixed lexicographic rule is used to select one action, ensuring the algorithm is well-defined, rather than modelling any strategic preference of the agent.
+A related illustration arises in school choice: when applicants have the same score for a seat, a deterministic priority list systematically favors the same students, whereas random tie-breaking treats equally qualified applicants symmetrically.